yousss811/configs/README.md

       - Figure out whats about the privacy settings blocks duo (owned by cisco)

 #### Plasma KDE:
+  - Appearence Settings
     - put in /usr/*/* to add for all users
     - install icons locally at ~/.local/share/icons
     - install splash screens locally at ~/.local/share/plasma/look-and-feel

+#### Terminal Emulator:
+  - Alacritty (see Alacritty folder for config file, cheat sheet, liked themes(cyberpunk-neon active))